tbttin/notes/markdowns/commonmark-spec.md

   + List items.

-- Lists are meta-containers for list items.
+- Lists are `meta-container`s for list items.

 ## Block quotes

-- `Block quote marker`: `>` character and an optional space of indentation.
+- `Block quote marker` consists of `>` character and an optional space of indentation.

 - Two style of block quotes: